shajeebtm/iTunes-AppleScripts/GetSmartPlaylistDetails.md

 SMART::Malayalam Film Songs::Year wise::2011:-:Year,is,2011
 SMART::Light Songs:-:Comments,is,Light Songs

-The firs tline says that
+The first line in the output says that
 - "Malayalam Film Songs" is a folder
    - "Year wise" is a subfloder
      - "2006-2010" is the name of smart playlist